 WE NEED EACH OF YOU TO JOIN US as we use the powerful presence of our vigil to bring attention to the costs, political, economic and moral, of these two occupations that increasingly resemble each other.
 It is no longer simply enough to be educated about the issues or to agree with progressive writers and thinkers.
 With increasingly aggressive war language, monies spent, lives lost, and scarce efforts to engage honest dialogue, visible action is required.
 Bay Area Women in Black urges an aroused citizenry to be on the streets.
 Every single week.
 We must insist that the Congress and Senate fulfill their duty to represent their constituents.
 All of us, including Jews and allies, who insist that peace and justice are possible, must counter those who use name-calling and heated rhetoric.
 We can show that dialogue is the way forward and speaking out is necessary.

 Letters of Solidarity:

 BAWIB invites you to submit letters of support and solidarity to the peace and justice activists in Israel, Palestine and Lebanon struggling so hard to be heard.
 Women around the world have been exchanging these since the start of the Lebanon invasion.
 We invite you to add your words and thoughts and BAWIB will forward them.
 At a time where the voices of peace, justice and dialogue are being drowned out in the madness of Israeli revenge and massive retaliation against the citizens of Gaza, the West Bank and Lebanon, it is all the more important to support the women who take strength from the tangible reminders of our connection, solidarity and commitment to a global movement for peace, justice and a future for all our peoples.
-See BAWIB's Statement of Solidarity and send your thoughts and support.
+See BAWIB's Statement of Solidarity.